percona/percona-server-mysql-operator/source/TLS.rst

 Update certificates without downtime
 ------------------------------------

-If you don't use :ref:`cert-manager<tls.certs.certmanager>` and have *created certificates manually*, you can follow the next steps to perform a no-downtime update of these certificates *if they are still valid*.
+If you have created certificates manually, you can follow the next steps to perform a no-downtime update of these certificates *if they are still valid*.

 .. note:: For already expired certificates, follow :ref:`the alternative way<tls.certs.update.with.downtime>`.